Skip to main content

 Section 163(a) is the code section for deducting interest.
 Section 164 is the code section for deducting taxes such as property taxes.
 Because the rental activity has not yet begun, those deductions may not yet be allowed under IRC Sections 163 or 164 either.
 Wow, more bad news.

-In line which with we just learned from IRS Revenue Ruling 99-23 and IRC Section 195, these expenses are not considered start-up costs and can pose a real problem for real estate investors.
+In line which with we just learned from IRS Revenue Ruling 99-23 and IRC Section 195, these expenditures are not considered start-up costs and can pose a real problem for real estate investors.
 You could possibly deduct the mortgage interest as a second home, but further discussion is required.
 You might be able to deduct the property taxes subject to the current $10,000 combined state and local tax limitations on Schedule A of your Form 1040 tax return.

 What’s the answer?
 The answer is to get that rental property ready and available for rent and let the world know as soon as possible.
 Place it in-service like now.

 You purchase a rental property on July 1, and it is generally ready to rent.
-Nothing says you must immediately pay a bunch of money for fancy pictures, staging and VRBO listings.
+Nothing says you must immediately pay a bunch of money for fancy pictures, staging and Vrbo listings.
 The rental property is available with nothing more than your willingness and a yard sign.
 Then you can start shooting the money cannon.

 Nothing says you must also align your rent fee with market conditions; for example, you buy a ski condo on September 1.
 No one is going to rent your condo until at least Thanksgiving, but it is available to rent, and as such you are no longer in the start-up phase.